psathyrella/partis/docs/install.md

 #### Simulation

-The default simulation uses the R packages TreeSim and TreeSimGM to generate trees, so you'll need to install these if you don't already have them.
+By default, partis simulation generates trees using the R packages TreeSim and TreeSimGM, so if not already present they'll need to be installed (along with R).
-Alternatively, if you have a list of your own newick trees in a file you can instead use --input-simulation-treefname, in which case you can avoid R installation entirely.
+Alternatively, if you have a list of your own newick trees in a file you can pass this in with `--input-simulation-treefname`, in which case you can avoid R installation entirely.
-One way to install R on debian/ubuntu is:
+One way to install R on debian/ubuntu (and thus also within a partis container) is:
 ```
 apt-get install -y dirmngr apt-transport-https ca-certificates software-properties-common gnupg2
 apt-key adv --keyserver keys.gnupg.net --recv-key 'E19F5F87128899B192B1A2C2AD5F960A256A04AF'  # this R installation stuff was in the Dockerfile for a while, but this line was crashing on dockerhub, and it appears that keyservers are just too flakey to use in docker files